Goodbye Kimye: Kim Kardashian files to divorce Kanye West

 Streaming service Hulu said in December that it had signed a deal with Kim, Khloe and Kourtney Kardashian, their mother Kris Jenner and half sisters Kylie and Kendall Jenner, in which they will create new content for a venture that is expected to debut late this year.

-Additional reporting by Dan Whitcomb and Lisa Richwine; Editing by Leslie Adler and Jonathan Oatis
+Additional reporting by Dan Whitcomb and Lisa Richwine; Editing by Leslie Adler, Jonathan Oatis and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.